Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background Threads.md

 }
 ```

 With the previous code, LoginViewModel is blocking the main thread when making the network request.
-We can use th thread pool that we've instantiated to move the execution to a backgorun thread.
-First following the principles of dependcy injection, loginRepository mtakes an instance of executor as opposed to executore service because it's executing code and not managingf threads.
+We can use th thread pool that we've instantiated to move the execution to a backgound thread.
+First following the principles of dependcy injection, loginRepository takes an instance of executor as opposed to executore service because it's executing code and not managingf threads.

 ```
 class LoginRepository(